Olical/oli.me.uk/_posts/2012-02-25-getting-started-with-less.md

 {% endhighlight %}

 Notice the `rel` attribute of this link tag is `stylesheet/less`.
 This allows less.js to identify, load and compile your LESS.
 If you open up FireBug / some form of console you will be able to see debug information produced by less.js.
 Such as how long it took to compile.

+## Compiling in the terminal

+You should only compile LESS in the browser during the development stage.